abdelazizSalah/Ethical-Labs/MD5Collision/readme.md

     with open("prefix2.txt", "w") as f:
         f.write(random_text)

-# Example: Ask the user for input length
 if __name__ == "__main__":
     n = int(input("Enter number of characters to generate: "))
     generate_random_file(n)